Flea and Tick Control

 Fleas can be distressing for your pet, however they are more than just a nuisance.

 Fleas can cause skin disease and transmit infectious or parasitic diseases, some of which can be transmitted to humans too.
-In some dogs, fleas can also trigger an allergic condition called flea allergy dermatitis (FAD), a skin disease that is intensely itchy and can result in hair loss and skin infections.
+In some dogs, fleas can also trigger an allergic reaction called flea allergy dermatitis (FAD), a skin disease that is intensely itchy and can result in hair loss and skin infections.
 In dogs with FAD, even a small number of fleas can cause intense irritation, meaning year-round flea control is essential!

 The most common way pets pick up fleas is from the environment.
 Fleas rarely jump from pet to pet.
 Pets can pick up fleas from a walk, playing in the dog park, at the beach or even in the backyard.